Son of India (2022 film): Music

-The first single, a devotional song, composed by Ilaiyaraaja was released on 15 June, 2021.
+The first single, a devotional song, composed by Ilaiyaraaja was released on 15 June 2021.

 Production and release

 The film began its production in October 2020 in Hyderabad.
-Initially the makers wanted to finalize the deal with an OTT platform but it did not materialize.
+Initially the makers wanted to finalize the deal with an OTT platform but it didn't materialize.
 The film was then released on 18 February 2022 with a pre-release event held at Hyderabad.
+The film's digital distribution rights were brought by Amazon Prime Video, and it premiered on May 17, 2022.